gohugoio/hugoDocs/content/en/about/security.md

 aliases: [/about/security-model/]
 ---

+## Security Boundaries

+* The templates inside `layouts` are trusted.
+* The assets inside `archetypes`, `assets`, `resources`, `data`, `i18n` and `static` are trusted.
+* The content and the content produced by content adpaters inside `content` is not trusted.
+The one exception here is if [inline shortcodes] is enabled.
+Note that for content adapters, this is scoped to the result of the adapter.
+* The development server, `hugo server`, and its livereload script is trusted and meant for _local_ development only.

 ## Runtime security

 Hugo generates static websites, meaning the final output runs directly in the browser and interacts with any integrated APIs.
 However, during development and site building, the `hugo` executable itself is the runtime environment.